 Our department is a research leader, with research programs in head and neck cancer, health services, neurolaryngology and hearing.
 Our world-renowned Kresge Hearing Research Institute, established in 1961, consists of a diverse and dedicated group of scientists and physicians working on basic and clinical aspects of hearing and balance, in health and disease.

 Our department is a point of pride and distinction for the University of Michigan Health System.
-We are consistently ranked as one of the top ear, nose and throat programs in the country by U.S. News & World Report.
+The University of Michigan ranked number one in the nation for ear, nose and throat care with a score of 100/100, as ranked by the 2018-2019 U.S. News & World Report Best Hospitals survey.
 We are home to a robust faculty who provide exceptional patient care, train the next generation of leaders in the field and make innovative research discoveries.
 Their work is supported by a committed and compassionate staff.

 We provide top-notch education to medical students, residents, fellows, graduate students and post-doctoral students.
 Following graduation, these trainees become part of an elite group of alumni who go on to make important contributions to the field and serve in important leadership roles around the world.
 These alumni strengthen and build upon our rich history.